AmosLewis/3D_Reconstruction/hw4code/readme.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%
 function P = triangulate(M1, p1, M2, p2)

-where p1 and p2 are the N °¡ 2 matrices with the 2D image coordinates and
-P is an N °¡ 3 matrix with the corresponding 3D points per row.
-M1 and M2 are the 3 °¡ 4 camera matrices.
+where p1 and p2 are the N ¬°√Å 2 matrices with the 2D image coordinates and P is an N ¬°√Å 3 matrix with the corresponding 3D points per row.
+M1 and M2 are the 3 ¬°√Å 4 camera matrices.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%
 findM2.m